collinbus/music-maestro/docs/Authorization.md

 # Authorization

+### Requirements

+You need a MongoDB server thats running on `localhost:27017`<br>
+Inside you'll need a database `musicMaestro` with collection `applicationData`.
+That collection must contain one document with `applicationName: musicMaestro`

 ### Spotify Authorization

 If your application wants to use the Spotify api you can follow the [Spotify Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow)<br>